keu/docs/astro/configure-deployment.md

 :::tip

-If you prefer to work within a CLI, Deployments can also be created using the Astro CLI's [`deployment create`](cli-reference/astrocloud-deployment-create.md) command.
+If you prefer to work with the Astro CLI, you can also create a Deployment by running the `astrocloud deployment create` command.
+For more information, see [CLI Command Reference](cli-reference/astrocloud-deployment-create.md).

 :::